ebenezerakintunde/church-donate/README.md

 ## Support

-For issues and questions, please open an issue on GitHub.
+For issues and questions:

+- Open an issue on GitHub
+- Email: support@churchdonate.org (forwarded to churchdonateonline@gmail.com)
+- Contact: admin@churchdonate.org or info@churchdonate.org

+**Email Configuration Note**: All domain emails (admin@, support@, info@churchdonate.org) are forwarded to churchdonateonline@gmail.com using ImprovMX email forwarding service.